 Collaborative Divorce is a new way to divorce without going to court.

-In a Collaborative Divorce, the parties and attorneys sign an agreement that they will not go to court.
-If any party chooses to litigate, the attorneys fall out of the process.
+In a Collaborative Divorce, the parties and lawyers agree that they will not go to court.
+If any party chooses court, the attorneys fall out of the process.
 Additionally, parties often add mental health professionals and financial specialists to work as part of the Collaborative team.

 In a Collaborative Divorce, the parties are in control of the process of the divorce.
-Rather than handing their lives over to a judge, the parties make difficult decisions like alimony, parenting, property division, and child support.
+Rather than handing their lives over to a judge, the parties make tough choices about alimony, parenting, property division, and child support.
 The process is safe, dignified, empowering, supportive and mutually respectful.
 It’s also a great way to keep kids’ needs in perspective.

-I am always happy when I can see a family transition without the acrimony of court.
-Collaborative Practice increases the ability for the couple to truly have a transformative experience and to find creative ways with maximum professional support.
+I am happy when I can see a family transition without the rancor of court.
+Collaborative Practice increases the ability for the couple to truly have a good experience.
+What’s more, parties find creative ways with the utmost professional support.
 I am a big believer in it!

-Here is a terrific video produced by the International Academy of Collaborative Professionals.
-By interviewing actual clients and professionals, it does an excellent job of showing how the collaborative process works.
+Here is a great video produced by the International Academy of Collaborative Professionals.
+The producers interviewed actual clients and professionals.
+So, it does a superb job of showing how the collaborative process works.
 Check it out!